How Amplitude Uses Amplitude for No-Code Web Experimentation

 That means I don’t need to send specifications for each A/B test to engineering and wait for them to make the changes.
 Web Experimentation simplifies the process with a visual experiment editor that enables me to adjust text, colors, or images on individual pages.

 Then, it works like every other A/B test run through Amplitude, where each variant is served to a random number of visitors.
-I get the results in the Amplitude tool and can draw conclusions based on the data and visualizations since it is natively connected to our powerful web analytics capabilities.
+I get the results in the Amplitude tool and can draw conclusions based on the data and visualizations since it is natively connected to our powerful capabilities.

 Testing the Amplitude “Butter Bar”